peer/db/README.md

 ## Components

+- PeerDB Store is key-value store with features enabling collaboration.
+It supports versioning, forking and merging, transactions at human-scale (i.e., to support merge requests), concurrent different views over the data.
 - PeerDB Search is search for semantic, structured, and full-text data.
 It is opinionated open source search system incorporating best practices in search and user interfaces/experience to provide an intuitive, fast, and easy to use search over semantic, structured, and full-text data.
 Its user interface automatically adapts to data and search results and provides relevant